-COMPUTER EXERCISES (C1 - C6)
+COMPUTER EXERCISES (C1 - C5)

-We have six scheduled meetings in the computer lab.
+We have five scheduled meetings in the computer lab.
 Teachers are present at these times to help you out with exercises and working on your projects.

-Of course, you also need to work on your own at other times in the computer lab with these exercises and your projects.
+You will also need to work on your own at other times in the computer lab with these exercises and your projects!
 Learning to use SimaPro early on in the course is important to be able to complete a successful project.
-Attending computer exercises is well-invested time for you and your group!
+Attending computer exercises is well-invested time for you and your group.

-Throughout the course, SimaPro will be available to you in three of the computers labs at KTH (Bure, MacLean and Faggot).
+Throughout the course, SimaPro will be available to you in three of the computers labs at Drottning Kristinas väg 30 (Bure, MacLean and Faggot).

-C1 - SimaPro demo and tutorial
+C1: SimaPro demo, tutorial, and exercises